AbeHandler/SpringRA/README.md

 ## Project plan

-- **Phase 1**: Review of work on the attention economy in economics and reference disciplines (6 weeks)
+- **Phase 1**: Review of work on the attention economy in IS, economics and reference disciplines (6 weeks)
 	- 1. What has been written about this in Econ?
 	- 2. What has been written about this in FT50 journals?
+	- 3. What has been written about this in IS, starting with the Basket of Eight?
+For example, Brynjolfsson, Kim, and Oh have a paper in ISR (2024): The Attention Economy: Measuring the Value of Free Goods on the Internet.
 - **Phase 2**: Review of specific affordances of platform information systems (6 weeks)
 	- 1. What has been written about this in CS, psych, and marketing?
 We will need to narrow down the affordances systematically somehow.
+	- 2. It may be good to focus on the specific role of **algorithms** (recommendation algorithm or other kinds of algorithms, algorithm change, algorithmic governance/design, etc.).
+Tony thinks the role of algorithms in the governance/design/orchestration of digital platforms/communities is understudied.
 - **Phase 3**: Writing and discussion (4 weeks)
 	- Write up the work from the previous two phases.
 	- Something to consider for discussion: how do these big questions from reference disciplines, and known findings about specific affordances relate to ongoing conversations within IS.
 For example, within IS, there is a literature on recommendation systems.
 How do big questions about the attention economy and specific affordances of online systems introduce new questions for this research area?